 Once your Rule has been created, you can specify what Actions are to take place when the Rule is triggered.
 In this instance you wish to set a specific Security Group or Groups.
 In the Action tab press [New] to launch the Action pop up.

 By default, the Type will be set to 'Set Security Groups'.
-Here you can also set a Priority if you want to add multiple Actions.
+Here you can also set a Priority if you want to add multiple Actions for the same rule, the Priority is the order in which they are applied.

 Fig 5 - Security Action Type